mhipley/marthahipley-2020/faq.markdown

 ##### are you flexible on your prices?

 this is as low as I can go, and these should be considered a minimum rate for simple projects, not a negotiable middle range.
 I truly only want to work on cool stuff with cool people, but I also have to pay bills and value my time.
-I keep my prices as low as possible in order to work with interesting people on projects I can care about. these rates are based on my needs and expectations for the first 6 months of 2021, and I will be reevaluating and updating these documents in June.
+I keep my prices as low as possible in order to work with interesting people on projects I can care about. these rates are based on my needs and expectations for the first 6 months of 2021, and I will be reevaluating and updating these documents in April.